Sacraments & Faith Development

 Preparation for First Eucharist is the joint responsibility of the parish and the parents.
-Children are normally prepared for First Eucharist during second grade either through religion classes at St. John the Baptist School or through the parish religious education program; however, accommodations for older children are often made.
+Children are normally prepared for First Eucharist during second grade either through religion classes at St. John the Baptist School or through the parish religious education program; however, accommodations for older children are often made on a case by case basis.
 First Communion Masses usually occur at the end of April.
-Please contact Jay VanHoosier at (812) 490-1000 if you have questions.
-Click here for parish religious education registration forms.
+Please call (812) 490-1000 if you have questions.

 St. John the Baptist has an active hospital and nursing home ministry, the Camillus Ministry, that provides prayerful visitation and opportunities for reception of the Eucharist.
 This ministry also reaches out to parishioners who are homebound or shut in.
 Please call the parish office to arrange to receive Communion in the home.

-Children receive the Sacrament of Reconciliation in the second grade.
-Two parent meetings accompany the preparation time.
-Please call Jay VanHoosier at (812) 490-1000 if you have questions.
+Children receive the Sacrament of Reconciliation in the second grade (please see enrollment requirements for the reception of First Eucharist.
+They are the same for First Reconciliation).
+Please call Marty Horning at (812) 490-1000 if you have questions.
 Reconciliation services are scheduled in the fall, during Advent and Lent for all parishioners, including Religious Education and St. John School students.
-Regular scheduled time for Reconciliation is from 4:00-4:30 P.M. on Saturday evening.
+Regular scheduled time for Reconciliation is listed online and in the bulletin.
 If you have a special need, please call the parish office.

 The Sacrament of Confirmation is received in the 10th grade, although accommodations have been made depending on circumstances.
 A required two-year formation program begins in the fall of Freshman year.
-Freshmen who attend Catholic school receive faith development through their religion course work at school, but must enroll in the parish's Confirmation program.
-Public school children must be enrolled in the parish religious education program and take Church History and Sacramental Life.
-This class meets on Sundays during the school year.
-(Please click here for Confirmation packet with calendar, schedule, topics and requirements) Both Catholic and public school sophomores must be enrolled into the parishes Dynamic Catholic curriculum, and fulfill retreat and service hour obligations.
-The Dynamic Catholic classes meet on Sundays during the school year.
-Confirmation by the Bishop for 2017 will be on February 25 at 5:00 p.m.
-Both groups have retreat and service hour obligations they are to fulfill..
+Freshmen who attend Catholic school receive faith development through their religion course work at school, but must enroll in the parish's Confirmation program and fulfill retreat and service hour obligations for the parish.
+Public school children must be enrolled in the parish religious education program and take Being Christian and Living the Sacramental Life.
+This class meets on Sundays - about once a month - during the school year.
+Both Catholic and public school sophomores must be enrolled into the parishes Dynamic Catholic curriculum, and fulfill retreat and service hour obligations.
+The Dynamic Catholic classes meet on Sundays - about once a month - during the school year.
 The Confirmation program journeys our young people into discipleship as young Christians.
-Click here for Confirmation registration forms.

 St. John Parish has the responsibility of ensuring that marriages recognized and blessed by the Catholic Church will be lived in the faith.
 There must be evidence of personal active faith to serve as a foundation of such a commitment.
 "Couples desiring to be married in the community of the church are to notify the priest or deacon... at least six months prior to the anticipated time of their wedding."
 (Diocesan Marriage Policy, effective January 1, 1984).
 Definite plans for a wedding date should not be decided until such contact has been made.
 Marriage preparation involves assessment of the couple’s communication and compatibility, assessment of their faith commitment, participation in Sponsor Couple Program, and wedding ceremony plans with the presiding priest.